craftcms/docs/docs/commerce/3.x/products.md

 # Products

-Products are the items for sale within your store.
-These differ from variants, which track the unique variations of a product.

-The product itself is never sold, just a variant of a product.
-Even a product with no variants has a **default variant** behind it.
+Products define the items for sale in your store.
+The product itself is never sold—the thing that goes into a cart for purchase is actually one of the product’s [variants](#variants).
+Even if a product doesn’t appear to have any variants, it still uses a **default variant** behind the scenes.

-For instance, a t-shirt product would likely have multiple variants, one for each of its colors.
-You would only ever sell those variants, and not the product itself.
+For instance, a t-shirt product would likely have at least one variant for each of its colors.
+You wouldn’t sell the t-shirt without a specific color, so a variant would be necessary.

-A book that only comes in one color and size might not need variants, but a single implicit variant still exists, which is the item the customer adds to the cart.
+A book that only comes in one color and size might not have any meaningful variations for the customer to choose.
+It would still have a specific SKU and dimensions, so a single implicit variant exists and gets added to the cart.

-Together, products and variants define what is for sale.
+The product describes what’s for sale, and the variant is what the customer ultimately orders.

 ## Variants

-Variant records track the individual variants of a product.

-Variant records can track some individual properties regarding a variant, such as SKU, price, and dimensions.
+Variants go on to describe the individual properties regarding a variant, such as SKU, price, and dimensions.

 These properties are unique to each variant.
-Additional custom fields can be added to variants to allow other distinguishing traits.
+Custom fields may be added to variants to allow other distinguishing traits.

-For example, you may be selling a product which is a Baseball Jersey, which comes in the sizes “Small”, “Medium” and “Large”, as well as in the colors of “Red”, “Green” and “Blue”.
+For example, you may be selling a product which is a baseball jersey, which comes in “Small”, “Medium” and “Large” sizes, and in “Red”, “Green” and “Blue” colors.

-For this combination of sizes and colors, you might make a product type that has two Dropdown fields (“Color” and “Size”) added to the variant’s field layout.
+For this combination of sizes and colors, you might make a product type that has two dropdown fields (“Color” and “Size”) added to the variant’s field layout.
 This would enable unique variant data:

 - Small, Red